Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/classifiers.md

 Representative images of the three species of iris included in the iris flower data set.
 Image courtesies, from left to right: Emma Forsberg, unknown author, Robert H. Mohlenbrock.
 {: style="font-size: medium;"}

 Anderson further measured four attributes, or **features**, of each of the flowers in his dataset: both the width and height of the flower's petal, and both the width and height of the flower's sepal (a green offshoot beneath the petals).
 The features and species labels for ten of the fifty flowers in the iris flower dataset are shown in the table below (click [here](../downloads/iris.csv) for the full dataset).
-Fisher considered whether it was possible to use the information in the features Anderson had measured to correctly classify each flower according to its species.
+Fisher considered whether it was possible to classify each flower according to its species using only the features Anderson had measured.

 | Sepal length (cm) | Sepal width (cm) | Petal length (cm) | Petal width (cm) | Species |
 | :----: | :----: | :----: | :----: | :----: |